Blue Bear School of Music

-Blue Bear School of Music is a non-profit organization founded in San Francisco, California in 1971.
-Blue Bear has trained over 20,000 students in voice, acoustic guitar, electric guitar, piano, bass, drums, horns, songwriting, bands and ensembles.
-The School currently has more than 1,700 members annually enrolled in small group classes and private or semi-private lessons.
-Blue Bear offers numerous music programs for disadvantaged youth throughout the year.
+Blue Bear School of Music is a nonprofit organization founded in San Francisco, California in 1971.
+Blue Bear has trained over 25,000 students in voice, acoustic guitar, electric guitar, piano, bass, drums, horns, songwriting, bands and ensembles.
+The school currently has more than 1,700 members annually enrolled in small group classes, band workshops, and private lessons.
+Blue Bear also offers numerous music programs for disadvantaged youth throughout the year.

 Past celebrity sponsors have included Blackalicious, Charles Brown, Cake, Tracy Chapman, Les Claypool, The Doobie Brothers, Green Day, John Lee Hooker, Metallica, Rancid, Carlos Santana and The Donnas.

 History

-Blue Bear School of Music was founded as "Blue Bear Waltzes School of Genuine Music" in the summer of 1971 by a rock band called "Wolfgang & Strauss" Before moving to San Francisco they lived in Northern California on the Bear River.
+Blue Bear School of Music was founded as "Blue Bear Waltzes School of Genuine Music" in the summer of 1971 by a rock band called "Wolfgang & Strauss."
+Before moving to San Francisco they lived in Northern California on the Bear River.
 For a period in the mid-1970s, when the founding members moved on, Blue Bear was run by a co-operative of teachers and students.

 In 1978, operations moved from the original storefront on Ocean Avenue to Fort Mason Center.
-Blue Bear's current Board of Trustees include co-founder and Board President Steve Savage, and well known singer/songwriter/keyboard player Bonnie Hayes.
-The current board chair is Tom O'Connell.
-Day-to-day operations are under the direction of Dennis Criteser, a former student who has been associated with the school since 1979.
+Blue Bear's current Board of Trustees include co-founder and Board President Steve Savage, and well-known singer/songwriter/keyboard player Bonnie Hayes.
+Day-to-day operations are under the direction of Dennis Criteser and Tennessee Mowrey, former students who have been associated with the school since 1979 and 2005, respectively.

 Programs

 Blue Bear offers a number of programs for underserved youth which provide music education in the schools, in addition to underwritten summer programs at Blue Bear and youth centers, as well as sliding scale tuition programs for youth and adult students.

-In April 2007 five Blue Bear affiliated artists and groups provided artistic services to the Project Homeless Connect event held at Bill Graham Auditorium.
+In April 2007 five Blue Bear-affiliated artists and groups provided artistic services to the Project Homeless Connect event held at Bill Graham Auditorium.
 In February 2009 Blue Bear was presented with a Certificate of Honor by the San Francisco Board of Supervisors, which commended the organization for its ongoing efforts in bringing quality, affordable music education to diverse communities throughout San Francisco.

-For younger musicians between the ages of 12 and 25, Blue Bear has a Scholarship Program, supported by music businesses and individuals with an interest in making popular music instruction available to motivated youth who might not otherwise be able to afford lessons.
+Blue Bear opened a satellite campus in Mission Bay, SF in September of 2023 and added another SF location in the inner Sunset in February of 2025.

 Faculty

 Blue Bear's teachers are experienced educators and professional musicians who have played with, taught and/or written for numerous artists including Bonnie Raitt, Metallica, Huey Lewis and the News, Third Eye Blind, Carlos Santana, The Tubes, Billy Idol, Norah Jones, Counting Crows, Belinda Carlyle, The Sons of Champlin, Albert Collins, Charlie Musselwhite and Bobby McFerrin.

-Current Blue Bear faculty includes GRAMMY nominated, platinum-selling songwriter, producer and musician Bonnie Hayes; noted Bay Area vocal coach and producer Raz Kennedy (formerly with Bobby McFerrin's Voicestra); and composer, arranger, guitarist and singer Steve Kirk.
+Current Blue Bear faculty includes GRAMMY-nominated, platinum-selling songwriter, producer and musician Bonnie Hayes and noted Bay Area vocal coach and producer Raz Kennedy (formerly with Bobby McFerrin's Voicestra).